Control startup and shutdown order in Compose

 Compose V2 is included with all currently supported versions of Docker Desktop.
 For more information, see Migrate to Compose V2.

 You can control the order of service startup and shutdown with the

 depends_on option.
-Compose always starts
+Compose always starts and stops

 containers in dependency order, where dependencies are determined by

 A good example of when you might use this is an application which needs to access a database.
 If both services are started with

 docker compose up, there is a chance this will fail since the application service might start before the database service and won’t find a database able to handle its SQL statements.

 On startup, Compose does not wait until a container is “ready”, only until it’s running.
 This can cause issues if, for example, you have a relational database system that needs to start its own services before being able to handle incoming connections.

 The solution for detecting the ready state of a service is to use the